Ballarat Imperial Football Club: History

+In 1885, a second twenty (reserves) team was formed.

-The club was formed in the mid-1870s as the "Galatea Football Club" before becoming known as "Ballarat Imperial" in 1878.
-The club was a provincial member of the Victorian Football Association (VFA) from 1885 until 1896, taking part in the Association's administration and competing regularly against Melbourne-based VFA clubs.
+The club was a provincial playing member of the Victorian Football Association (VFA) from 1885 until 1888, taking part in the Association's administration and competing regularly against Melbourne-based VFA clubs.

+The club's VFA positions were as follows - 1885 - 10th, 1886 - 15th, 1887 - 13th, 1888 - 14th.

+The club played against the touring British footballers in 1888.

+George McKenzie was captain of Ballarat Imperials when they won six consecutive premierships between 1891 and 1896 and were runners up in 1897 and 1898.

 Ballarat Imperial was a founding member of the Ballarat Football Association in 1893, and was its dominant club through its early years, winning eleven of the first fourteen premierships.
-The club returned to prominence in the 1930s, winning four premierships in a row from 1934–1937.
+The club returned to prominence in the 1930s, winning three premierships in a row from 1935 to 1937.
 In 1937, it made an attempt to rejoin the VFA as a full member.
 However, it was felt that a second Ballarat-based team would have to be included to ensure that one VFA game could be played in Ballarat each weekend, and no willing co-applicant could be found.

-The club went into recess during World War II and, although it played B-Grade football for a period of time after the war, it never returned to the top grade.
+In 1905, Ballarat Imperials player, F James won the Ballarat Football League's most popular player award, the Hutton Cup, receiving 40,514 votes via returned Hutton coupons.

+In 1938, the Ballarat Football League and Ballarat Football Association merged and Ballarat Imperials then merged with the East Ballarat Football Club and played as Ballarat Imperials, finishing runner up to Sebastopol.